 So he picked up the phone and called up Sahaj, a fee-only financial planner, on a lazy Saturday morning to pick his brain about different premium payment terms.
 Few rings went by but Jose didn’t answer the call and Amol was almost about to drop the call when Sahaj picked the call.
 Jose asked Amol if everything is all right, to which Amol said he just wanted to discuss the premium payment for the term plan he is planning to buy.
 Sahaj told Amol to message him the details and he will get back to Amol by evening.

-After few hours Sahaj sat in front of his laptop and started comparing the merit of buying term plan with single versus regular annual premium payment.
+After a few hours, Sahaj sat in front of his laptop and started comparing the merit of buying a term plan with single versus regular annual premium payment.
 He looked at the company’s website offering the term plans and downloaded the quote for all of these options.
 The premium quoted by the firm for these options was for a 25-year-old, non-smoker, Male.
-The premium including GST for 65 years of coverage with single payment was 1,21,245/- rupees and for regular annual premium with 40 years of annual premium payment was 5,074/- rupees (with total premium paid over 40 years is 2,01,720/- rupees, a difference of 80,475/- rupees).
+The premium including GST for 65 years of coverage with single payment was 1,21,245/- rupees and for regular annual premium with 40 years of the annual premium, payment was 5,074/- rupees (with total premium paid over 40 years is 2,01,720/- rupees, a difference of 80,475/- rupees).

 * 1,16.171/- rupees invested @ 8% CAGR for 40 years in debt mutual fund (with annual redemption of capital gain for withdrawal of 5,074/- rupees every year subjected to STCG @30% and again reinvested in debt mutual fund @ 8% return- assumed no reinvestment risk)